GluuFederation/docs-ce-prod/docs/source/upgrade/index.md

 1. Log in to your server with `service gluu-server-3.1.x login`

-1. Download the upgrade script with `wget https://repo.gluu.org/upd/3.1.7-upg.sh`
+1. Download the upgrade script with `https://repo.gluu.org/upd/3-1-7-upg.sh`

-1. Run the script with `sh 3.1.7-upg.sh`
+1. Run the script with `sh 3-1-7-upg.sh`

 1. When the script has finished, restart your server: